developerKaranBajaj/ChatApp/README.md

 # ChatApp
-Hello Everyone, I am going to build a Social media app.
+Hello Everyone, I am going to build a ChatApp.

 The Features of This FirebaseSocialMedia Application is :